mendix/docs/content/studio-how-to/pages-how-to-filter-and-sort.md

 ## 1 Introduction

-This how-to explains how you can filter and sort items in a list in Mendix Studio.
+This how-to explains how you can filter and sort items in a list view or a data grid in Mendix Studio.

 **This how-to will teach you how to do the following:**